15th June 2015

 A dental implant looks and functions like a natural tooth

-With a dental implant, we place a strong titanium post directly into your jawbone – this is the implant.
+With our dental implants in London, we place a strong titanium post directly into your jawbone – this is the implant.
 It sits where your root would have sat and stimulates the bone to strengthen and ossify around it, providing a solid foundation on which to attach a prosthetic tooth.
 As the dental implant is a standalone restoration, your surrounding natural teeth are left undamaged.

 Because of this integration with your bone, a dental implant functions with a strength that is comparable to a natural tooth.
 It also looks completely natural and people cannot tell from looking at you that you have a restoration.